Pattaya - Thailand

 We had two apartments booked in Pattaya Airbnb for very good prices.

 The first one was a small condo in the centre of Pattaya with an infinity pool on the top floor, gym, a viewpoint room etc. The nice things about this one was that you’re in the middle of all the action.
 You just exist the complex and you’re in the middle of all the restaurants, pubs, bars, massage parlors, you name it.

 The second one was close to Jomtien beach where we had a bigger apartment, surrounded with a forest and an water park, which included a large pool with lot of slides that Luka loved very much.
 The pool was not deep, there’s lots of props for the kids to play with, like a waterfall, a pirate boat replica, slides, a bridge and several jakuzi’s.
 In short, he did not want to leave the pool.

 Pattaya in general

-There’s lots of big supermarkets to choose from.
-There is a 7/11 on every corner, as well as a Tesco.
+There’s lots of big supermarkets, 7/11 on every corner, as well as Tesko Lotus.

-Pattaya is easily walkable, but if you get tired, there is also tuc tuc and taxi available.
+Pattaya is easily walkable, but if you get tired, there are tuk tuk’s and taxi available.

 Ko Lan island

-There is an official schedule for the ferry, but we found that there are ferry boats all the time, and once one is full, it would depart, and the next one would line up on the pier.
-It is a pleasant and safe ride to the island.
+We did our due diligence and internet research which said they have strict schedules, but when we got to the peer, we found that there are ferry boats all the time, and once one is full, it departs, and the next one would lines up on the pier.

 Ko Lan Ferry